madduck/reclass/doc/source/salt.rst

 Similarly, all parameters that are collected and merged eventually end up in the pillar data of a specific node.

-However, the pillar data of a node include all the information about classes and applications, so you could theoretically use them to target your Salt calls at groups of nodes defined in the |reclass| inventory, e.g.
+The pillar data of a node include all the information about classes and applications, so you could theoretically use them to target your Salt calls at groups of nodes defined in the |reclass| inventory, e.g.

 ::